Pacific Debt Relief Program

 • Can I deduct legal fees from my settlement?

-Only in limited cases like employment lawsuits.
-For most settlements, legal fees can't be deducted and you'll pay taxes on the total amount.
+Only in limited cases, such as employment lawsuits, can legal fees be deducted.
+For most lawsuit settlements, legal fees cannot be deducted, and you'll pay taxes on the total amount received.

 • What if my settlement is paid over multiple years?